airflow2010/GOODMUSIC/README.md

   Auth:
 - Requires `client_secret.json`; first run writes `token.pickle`.
 - Enable YouTube Data API v3 in your project.

+Note: This was the first iteration of my work on making GOODMUSIC better.
+I soon found out that there was no way around a "real" database where I can rate/classify the videos.
+This is what the other stuff is about.

 ### 1) Scrape Substack to Firestore
 `scrape_to_firestore.py` fetches posts, extracts video IDs, fetches YouTube metadata, lets Vertex AI guess genre/artist/track, and writes new docs.